 We will conduct a Randomized Controlled Trial (RCT), a pretest-midtest-posttest-3-month-12-month-follow-up-design, with two treatment conditions: the experimental condition (G-ST) and the control condition (G-CBT+MI).
 The study population will consist of 80 Dual Diagnosis patients between 18 and 65 years of age who are willing to participate in the study.

 Patients assigned to the experimental condition will receive 30 weekly sessions (2 hours) of G-ST, plus 3 preparatory individual meetings.
 Patients in the control condition will also start with 3 individual meetings, followed by 30 weekly sessions (2 hours) of G-CBT+MI.
 At this moment, the study is in the data collection stage.
 75 of the intended 106 subjects are being included.

 In this workshop I will discuss our research design, how we adapted Schematherapy in order to pay attention to addiction and clinical observations until so far.

 3.4 Oral esketamine for treatment-resistant depression: results of a randomized controlled trial and open-label treatment

-Sanne Smith-Apeldoorn, Resident in Psychiatry and PhD Candidate, University Medical Center Groningen
+Sanne Smith-Apeldoorn, Resident in Psychiatry and PhD Candidate and Dr. Jeanine Kamphuis, psychiatrist, University Medical Center Groningen

 Background: (Es) ketamine can produce a rapid and large antidepressant response in patients with treatment-resistant depression (TRD).
 Oral administration of (es)ketamine has the greatest potential for accessibility and scalability.
 However, little is known of the efficacy, safety, and optimal frequency and dosing of oral (es)ketamine.